Zambia is a major copper-producing nation. Here is how we contribute to the country and help support its people.

 When we took ownership of Mopani in 2000, it had been releasing 100% of its SO₂ emissions into the atmosphere for almost 80 years.

-In 2014, we completed a $500 million, three-stage upgrade of the copper smelter at Mopani, and now captures more than 95% of its emissions – significantly improving local air quality.
+In 2014, we completed a $500 million, three-stage upgrade of the copper smelter at Mopani to improve its emission capture.

 We engage with community members on issues that affect them, including the impact of historical levels of SO₂ emissions.